1871fotc/1871fotc.github.io/docs/stories/portion15-and-16.md

 ## Toppin Family <small>[(15‑16‑40/41)](https://brisbane.discovereverafter.com/profile/31907767 "Go to Memorial Information" )</small>

 The Toppin siblings, Jack, Leo and Madonna were well known child entertainers during WWI and afterward.
-Leo became manager of some well known Brisbane theatrical venues in the years leading up to WW2.
+Leo became manager of some well known Brisbane theatrical venues in the years leading up to WWII.

 --8<-- "snippets/francis-malachy-mckeon.md"